Research

 Innate immunity is the first line of defense against infection with a pathogen.
 In the case of a viral infection, virally-derived nucleic acids are detected in the cytosol of infected cells by DNA sensors and RNA sensors (known as RIG-I like receptors).
 Activation of these receptors triggers the production and secretion of type I interferons by many cell types.
 Interferons activate the interferon receptor (IFNAR) and this induces an antiviral state and the expression of hundreds of interferon-stimulated genes (ISGs), which restrict viral replication in many ways.

 Nucleic acids, however, are integral components of our own cells and in some cases our own DNA and RNA molecules accidentally trigger the nucleic acid sensing machinery.
 This leads to a type I interferon response in the absence of an infection, i.e. sterile inflammation.
 This is seen, for example, in patients who suffer from type I interferonopathies, a group of severe diseases caused by single gene defects that lead to chronic and excessive interferon production.
-Such patients would benefit from treatments that block interferon production.
+Such patients would benefit from treatments that interfere with interferon production.

 Conversely, type I interferon production by tumor cells or tumor-infiltrating immune cells can improve disease outcome.
 Type I interferons can contribute to immune control of cancer by recruiting effector cells and by promoting antigen-cross presentation by dendritic cells.
 An intra-tumoral interferon signature often correlates with a better prognosis and a better response to different types of therapies.
 However, interferon production in tumors is often suboptimal.
 Therefore, strategies to boost intra-tumoral interferon responses hold great potential to improve cancer therapy.